bbepis/XUnity.AutoTranslator/README.md

 }
 ```

+Another way to change the result of the asset load operation is to change the value of the `Name` and `Type` properties in the `Parameters` property.
+If you do this, you likely will not want to call the Complete method, as you will want the original method to still be called.

 #### Asset Loaded Methods
 The method `RegisterAssetLoadedHook( HookBehaviour behaviour, Action<AssetLoadedContext> action )` hooks into the `AssetBundle` API in the UnityEngine.
 Any time an asset is loaded through this API a callback is sent to these hooks.